 Nevertheless, we recognise that things go wrong for all of us from time to time.
 If you have queries or problems or need help understanding something, two organisers will be on duty at all times.
-A duty rota will be displayed in the information area and the people on duty will wear blue hats or sashes so that you can identify them.
+A duty rota will be displayed in the information area (in the

+Drop-in area) and the people on duty will wear blue hats or sashes so that you can identify them.
 They will also be displaying a blue card in their initiation badge.